-At the The Krist Law Firm, P.C. we understand how difficult it can be to be forced to give up the things you love in life.
-Call (281) 283-8500 now to see how our Houston personal injury lawyers can get you the funds you deserve.
+At The Krist Law Firm, P.C., we understand how difficult it can be to be forced to give up the things you love in life.
+Contact us now to see how our Houston personal injury lawyers can get you the funds you deserve.

 While there is no single, authoritative definition of physical impairment, it is generally considered to be an injury that results in loss of enjoyment in life.
 It goes beyond mere pain and suffering; an injury that causes physical impairment prevents you from doing the things you love.
-Examples of physical impairment are losing the ability walk, run, climb, type, dance, and even work.
-In medical terms, an injury that would qualify you for physical impairment might include any physical condition or disorder that affects one of the major body systems.
+Examples of physical impairment include losing the ability to walk, run, climb, type, dance, and even work.
+In medical terms, an injury that would qualify as a physical impairment can include any physical condition or disorder that affects one of the major body systems.

 How Does One Prove Physical Impairment?

 In many cases, the perpetrators of an accident may not pay for your damages willingly.
-Instead, those responsible and their insurance companies will do everything their power to prove you were responsible for the injury, or that your condition was pre-existing before the accident.
-With the help of a skilled attorney, you can win your lawsuit and bring justice to those who tore your life apart.
+Instead, those responsible and their insurance companies will do everything in their power to prove you were responsible for the injury and/or that your condition was pre-existing before the accident.
+With the help of a skilled injury attorney, you can win your lawsuit and achieve justice against those who tore your life apart.

 The first step to winning your case is proving that you were not at fault for the accident.
-Whether that requires conducting an independent investigation or hiring the most expensive expert witnesses, showing that you were the victim of another’s actions is key to making your case.
-Another important element in helping your suit reach a desirable outcome is proving your physical impairment in court.
-This can be done by showing medical records and proving that your condition is not pre-existing.
+Whether that requires conducting an independent investigation or hiring applicable expert witnesses, showing that you were the victim of another’s actions is key to making your case successful.
+Another important element in helping your lawsuit reach a desirable outcome is proving your physical impairment in court.
+This can be done by using medical records to prove that your condition is not pre-existing.

 Contact The Krist Law Firm Today

 Losing the ability to do what you love is the most severe consequence of sustaining an injury.
-If you believe that you deserve to be compensated for physical impairment, call the physical impairment lawyers with The Krist Law Firm today at (281) 283-8500 for a free consultation.
+If you believe that you deserve to be compensated for a physical impairment that resulted from the fault of another individual or entity, call the personal injury lawyers with The Krist Law Firm today for a free consultation.
 Do not be taken advantage of.
-We will use our experience and the resources at our disposal to get you the compensation you deserve.
+We will use our experience and all of the resources at our disposal to get you the compensation you deserve.
+Contact us today!